 What does resilience mean?
 What does it look like?
 Here’s my real definition of resilience.

-The phone calls we dread
+This resilience story starts here: the phone calls we dread

 This morning my step-father, or ‘Dad’ as he has always been, had a stroke.